TBleess/Website_New/pages/5_CensusACS/2020-census-jobs.md

 Last Updated: 1/23/2019

-* A message from the Census Bureau about recruitment during the current government shutdown

 **Jan.
 23, 2019** — The U.S. Census Bureau continues to recruit thousands of workers for temporary jobs available nationwide in advance of the 2020 Census.